Singapore Tourist Pass vs EZ-link Card: Get Unlimited Rides on Singapore's Public Transport

 Singapore Tourist Pass

-Essentially these two cards are travel cards owned by EZ-link Pte Ltd. The Singapore Tourist Pass (STP) is a contactless pass that offers tourist and travellers unlimited travel all-day.
-With it, one will be able to hop on any of Singapore’s main transport services including; Singapore buses, the Mass Rapid Transit (MRT) and the Light Rail Transit (LRT).
+Essentially these two cards are travel cards owned by EZ-link Pte Ltd. The Singapore Tourist Pass (STP) is a contactless pass that offers tourists and travellers unlimited travel on public transport all day long.
+With it, one will be able to hop on any of Singapore’s main transport services including basic bus services, express bus services, the Mass Rapid Transit (MRT) and the Light Rail Transit (LRT).

-However, you won’t be able to use the STP on bus services such as the Fast Forward, NightRider, Express Service, Night Owl etc.
+However, you won’t be able to use the STP on bus services such as the Fast Forward, Chinatown Direct, NightRider, Express Service, Night Owl etc. The Sentosa Express isn’t covered by the Singapore Tourist Pass too.

 Pros and Cons of Ez-link